 Saturday – Let the games Begin!
 Come rested and prepared for a great day of hockey.
 Two divisions – a Men’s Division and a Women’s Division will be featured for this years tournament.

 Men’s Division: 4 teams including former NHL players Mike Krushelnyski, Dennis Vial and others as well as local star players will play three games of round robin play starting at 9 AM.
-At the end of play two teams of 10 will be selected for the All Star game at 2 PM.
+Following a break at noon for opening ceremonies – play will resume for the final set of games to conclude around 2:30 PM.

-Women’s Division: Three women’s teams will play round robin beginning with their first game at 9 AM.
+Ladies Division: SOLD OUT Three high school ladies teams (Avon View, Kings Central, Horton) will play round robin beginning with their first game at 9 AM.
 Players on the teams will include members of the Canada Women’s Elite team and local favorites.
 With two teams confirmed only one team slot remains.

 Post Game Celebration Banquet – Be sure to book your seat and take in this fun yet relaxed banquet as hockey fans and heroes, players and spectators get together for a great meal, some incisive hot stove hockey talk.
 This is sell out each year and a part of the weekend’s events that you don’t want to miss!